List current as of March 17, 2023

-HB 17 by Cook relating to the official misconduct and removal of district attorneys and county attorneys (referred to the House Criminal Jurisprudence Committee)
+HB 17 by Cook relating to the official misconduct and removal of district attorneys and county attorneys (reported from the House Criminal Jurisprudence Committee)

 HB 125 by Slaton relating to the enforcement of certain election laws by district attorneys, criminal district attorneys, and county attorneys (referred to the House State Affairs Committee)